-Director of the Witness One:Seven Program; Chairman of the Department of Missions; Professor of Missions and Evangelism.
+Director of the Witness One: Seven Program; Editor, The Journal of Mid-America Baptist Theological Seminary; Chairman of the Department of Missions; Professor of Missions and Evangelism.
 BA, Mississippi College; MDiv, PhD, New Orleans Baptist Theological Seminary.

 David G. Shackelford